Azure/azure-sdk-for-net/sdk/storage/Microsoft.Azure.WebJobs.Extensions.Storage.Blobs/README.md

 ### Using Blob trigger

+The Blob storage trigger starts a function when a new or updated blob is detected.
+The blob contents are provided as input to the function.

 Please follow the [tutorial](https://docs.microsoft.com/azure/azure-functions/functions-bindings-storage-blob-trigger?tabs=csharp) to learn about triggering an Azure Function when a blob is modified.

 ### Using Blob binding

+The input binding allows you to read blob storage data as input to an Azure Function.
+The output binding allows you to modify and delete blob storage data in an Azure Function.

 Please follow the [input binding tutorial](https://docs.microsoft.com/azure/azure-functions/functions-bindings-storage-blob-input?tabs=csharp) and [output binding tutorial](https://docs.microsoft.com/azure/azure-functions/functions-bindings-storage-blob-output?tabs=csharp) to learn about using this extension for accessing Blobs.